contrast-zone/t-rewriter.js/readme.md

     {exp: ".Test"}

+References get enriched by `reference` property that points to actual anchor inside grammar tree after parsing.
+It can be useful for processing resulting CPF.

 Constant strings are also noted by `exp` property, whose value is enclosed in quotes.
 We can use a double quote, a single quote, or a back quote to denote a constant.
 Example:

     {exp: "'const'"}